vippsas/vipps-woocommerce/readme.txt

  * Filter: 'woo_vipps_show_single_product_buy_now' - Takes a boolean and a product, returns true if the product should show a 'buy now with vipps' button
  * Filter: 'woo_vipps_show_single_product_buy_now_in_loop' - Like above, but especially for products shown in the loop - catalog pages, archives and so forth
  * Filter: 'woo_vipps_spinner': takes one argument which is a 'wait' spinner for certain pages
  * Filter 'woo_vipps_express_checkout_shipping_rates' which replaces the 'woo_vipps_shipping_methods'.
 It takes a list of shipping methods, and order, and a cart.
-The format of the shipping methods is an array of 'rate' which is a WC_Shipping_Rate object, 'priority' which is an integer and the sort-order Vipps will use to display the alternatives, and 'default', which is a boolean: This will be the default choice
+The format of the shipping methods is an array of 'rate' which is a WC_Shipping_Rate object, 'priority' which is an integer and the sort-order Vipps MobilePay will use to display the alternatives, and 'default', which is a boolean: This will be the default choice
  * Filter: 'woo_vipps_default_shipping_method' taking the default shipping method ID, a list of the shipping methods available (as a table from method id to WC_Shipping_Rate object) and the order.
 Return a shipping rate id, like 'local_pickup:5'
  * Filter:  'woo_vipps_vipps_formatted_shipping_methods'.
-This will take an array of the methods to be sent to Vipps, formatted as required by Vipps.
+This will take an array of the methods to be sent to Vipps MobilePay, formatted as required by Vipps MobilePay.
 This is mostly for debugging.
  * Filter: 'woo_vipps_shipping_callback_packages': Takes the 'packages' from the cart used to calculate shipping in the shipping details callback
- * Filter  'woo_vipps_express_checkout_final_shipping_rate': Takes an WC_Shipping_Rate object, the order, and the shipping info from Vipps.
+ * Filter  'woo_vipps_express_checkout_final_shipping_rate': Takes an WC_Shipping_Rate object, the order, and the shipping info from Vipps MobilePay.
 Must return a WC_Shipping_Rate object which will be added to the order.
  * Filter: 'woo_vipps_country_to_code': Takes a country code and a country name.
 Should return a two-letter ISO-3166 country code from a given country name
  * Filter: 'woo_vipps_show_capture_button': Takes a boolean and an order and returns whether or not to show the capture button in the backend
- * Filter: 'woo_vipps_captured_statuses': Returns a list of the statuses for which Vipps should try a capture when transitioning to them.
+ * Filter: 'woo_vipps_captured_statuses': Returns a list of the statuses for which Vipps MobilePay should try a capture when transitioning to them.
- * Filter: 'woo_vipps_transaction_text': Takes a transaction text and an order object, must return a text to be passed to Vipps and displayed to the user along the lines of "Please confirm your order"
+ * Filter: 'woo_vipps_transaction_text': Takes a transaction text and an order object, must return a text to be passed to Vipps MobilePay and displayed to the user along the lines of "Please confirm your order"
- * Filter: 'woo_vipps_special_page_template': Takes a (complete) template path as returned by locate_template and the ID of the Vipps special page, should return a new template path (using locate_template or similar).
+ * Filter: 'woo_vipps_special_page_template': Takes a (complete) template path as returned by locate_template and the ID of the Vipps MobilePay special page, should return a new template path (using locate_template or similar).
  * Filter: 'woo_vipps_order_failed_redirect': Takes an empty string or an url and an order id.
 If URL is returned, go there on cancelled or failed orders.
  * Filter: 'woo_vipps_product_supports_express_checkout': Takes a boolean and a product, returns true if the product can be bought with express checkout
  * Filter: 'woo_vipps_cart_supports_express_checkout': Takes a boolean and a cart, returns true if the cart can be bought with express checkout
  * Filter: 'woo_vipps_express_checkout_supported_product_types': Returns a list of product types (as strings) that can be bought with express checkout
- * Filter: 'woo_vipps_orderid': Takes default Vipps orderid, the order prefix, and an order object.
-Must return an unique (at Vipps) order ID with 30 chars or less.
+ * Filter: 'woo_vipps_orderid': Takes default Vipps MobilePay orderid, the order prefix, and an order object.
+Must return an unique (at Vipps MobilePay) order ID with 30 chars or less.
 Default is the prefix + orderid, e.g. 'Woo364'.
  * Action: 'woo_vipps_shipping_details_callback_order': Takes an order-id and the corresponding vipps order id.
 Run at the start of the shipping methods callback.
  * Action: 'woo_vipps_restoring_cart': Takes an order and a saved cart contents array, ran after the order has failed or is aborted
- * Action: 'woo_vipps_cart_restored':  Runs after the cart has been restored after the order has been aborted of failed ' Action: 'woo_vipps_cart_saved': When redirecting to Vipps, the cart is saved so it can be restored in case the order isn't completed.
+ * Action: 'woo_vipps_cart_restored':  Runs after the cart has been restored after the order has been aborted of failed ' Action: 'woo_vipps_cart_saved': When redirecting to Vipps MobilePay, the cart is saved so it can be restored in case the order isn't completed.
 This action is ran after this has happened.
- * Action: 'woo_vipps_before_redirect_to_vipps': Takes an order-id, called at the end of process_payment right before the redirect to Vipps
+ * Action: 'woo_vipps_before_redirect_to_vipps': Takes an order-id, called at the end of process_payment right before the redirect to Vipps MobilePay
  * Action: 'woo_vipps_before_create_express_checkout_order': Takes the cart to do express checkout for, run before the order is created
  * Filter : 'woo_vipps_create_express_checkout_cart_contents': Takes a cart contents array from which an express checkout order will be created .
 Should return a like array.
  * Action: 'woo_vipps_express_checkout_order_created': Takes an order ID, run right after an express checkout order has been created, but before it is processed'
  * Action: 'woo_vipps_before_process_payment': Takes an order-id, called at the start of process_payment
- * Action: 'woo_vipps_wait_for_payment_page': Run on the page shown on return from Vipps
+ * Action: 'woo_vipps_wait_for_payment_page': Run on the page shown on return from Vipps MobilePay
- * Action: 'woo_vipps_express_checkout_page': Run on the express checkout page, before redirect to Vipp
+ * Action: 'woo_vipps_express_checkout_page': Run on the express checkout page, before redirect to Vipps MobilePay
- * Action: 'woo_vipps_set_order_shipping_details': Takes an order object, shipping details from Vipps and user details from Vipps.
+ * Action: 'woo_vipps_set_order_shipping_details': Takes an order object, shipping details from Vipps MobilePay and user details from Vipps MobilePay.
 Runs after shipping details have been added to the order on return from express checkout.
- * Action: 'woo_vipps_callback': Runs when Vipps does the callback on a successful payment, takes Vipps' data as input.
+ * Action: 'woo_vipps_callback': Runs when Vipps MobilePay does the callback on a successful payment, takes Vipps MobilePay data as input.
 Useful for logging/debugging the callback.
- * Action: 'woo_vipps_express_checkout_get_order_status': Takes the order status returned by Vipps - called when the Vipps callback hasn't happened and we need the order status.
+ * Action: 'woo_vipps_express_checkout_get_order_status': Takes the order status returned by Vipps MobilePay - called when the Vipps MobilePay callback hasn't happened and we need the order status.
 Useful for logging.
- * Action: 'woo_vipps_vipps_callback': Is ran when the Vipps callback happen, with the decoded and raw POST from Vipps.
+ * Action: 'woo_vipps_vipps_callback': Is ran when the Vipps MobilePay callback happen, with the decoded and raw POST from Vipps MobilePay.
 Useful for logging.
- * Action: 'woo_vipps_shipping_details_callback': Is ran when Vipps does the shipping details callback on express checkout.
-Takes decoded and raw POST from Vipps, and the callback args.
+ * Action: 'woo_vipps_shipping_details_callback': Is ran when Vipps MobilePay does the shipping details callback on express checkout.
+Takes decoded and raw POST from Vipps MobilePay, and the callback args.
 For debugging.
  * Action: 'woo_vipps_shipping_details_before_cart_creation': Run after order is updated but before a cart is created to do shipping calculations.
-Takes an order, The order-id at Vipps and the callback arguments from Vipps
+Takes an order, The order-id at Vipps MobilePay and the callback arguments from Vipps MobilePay
- * Filter: 'woo_vipps_transaction_text_shop_id': This is used to identify your shop in the transaction texts sent to Vipps (and shown to the user).
+ * Filter: 'woo_vipps_transaction_text_shop_id': This is used to identify your shop in the transaction texts sent to Vipps MobilePay (and shown to the user).
 Default is home_url(), but there is a length limit, so this filter allows you to keep it short.

 = Shortcodes =
  * [woo_vipps_express_checkout_button] will print the express checkout button if valid